aduboseh/iter/docs/Iter_Demo_Validation_Report_v1.0.md

 This is a visitor-facing placeholder.

-Detailed validation methodology, certification artifacts, and exact parameters are maintained internally and can be shared with partners under NDA.
+Detailed validation methodology, certification artifacts, and exact parameters are maintained privately and can be shared with partners under NDA.

 Developed by Only SG Solutions © 2025